 - a.
+Operators of new or previously unpermitted construction activities must submit a complete and accurate permit application (Notice of Intent, or NOI) to Ecology. - b.
 The operator must submit the NOI at least 60 days before discharging stormwater from construction activities and must submit it on or before the date of the first public notice (see Special Condition S2.B below for details).
 The 30-day public comment period required by WAC 173-226-130(5) begins on the publication date of the second public notice.
-Unless Ecology responds to the complete application in writing, based on public comments, or any other relevant factors, coverage under the general permit will automatically commence on the thirty-first day following receipt by Ecology of a completed NOI, or the issuance date of this permit, whichever is later; unless Ecology specifies a later date in writing. - b.c.
-Applicants who propose to discharge to a storm or sewer system operated as required by Seattle, King County, Snohomish County, Tacoma, Pierce County, or Clark County must also submit a copy of the NOI to the appropriate jurisdiction.
-WAC173-226-200(2). - e.d.
+Unless Ecology responds to the complete application in writing, based on public comments, or any other relevant factors, coverage under the general permit will automatically commence on the thirty-first day following receipt by Ecology of a completed NOI, or the issuance date of this permit, whichever is later, unless Ecology specifies a later date in writing. - c.
+Applicants who propose to discharge to a storm or sewer system operated by Seattle, King County, Snohomish County, Tacoma, Pierce County, or Clark County must also submit a copy of the NOI to the appropriate jurisdiction. - d.
 If an applicant intends to use a Best Management Practice (BMP) selected on the basis of Special Condition S9.C.4 ("demonstrably equivalent" BMPs), the applicant must notify Ecology of its selection as part of the NOI.
-In the event the applicant selects BMPs after submission of the NOI, it must provide notice of the selection of an equivalent BMP to Ecology at least 60 days before intended use of the equivalent BMP. - d.e.
+In the event the applicant selects BMPs after submission of the NOI, it must provide notice of the selection of an equivalent BMP to Ecology at least 60 days before intended use of the equivalent BMP. - e.
 Permittees must notify Ecology regarding any changes to the information provided on the NOI by submitting an updated NOI.
-Examples of such changes include, but are not limited to, - i.
-Changes to the Permittee's mailing address, - ii.
-Changes to the on-site contact person information, and - iii.
-Changes to the area/acreage affected by construction activity. - f.
-Applicants must notify Ecology if they are aware of contaminated soils and/or groundwater associated with the construction activity.
-Provide detailed information with the NOI (as known and readily available) on the nature and extent of the contamination (concentrations, locations, and depth), as well as pollution prevention and/or treatment BMPs proposed to control the discharge of soil and/or groundwater contaminants in stormwater.
-Examples of such detail may include, but are not limited to, - i.
-List or table of all known contaminants with laboratory test results showing concentration and depth, - ii.
-Map with sample locations, - iii.
-Temporary Erosion and Sediment Control (TESC) plans,
+Examples of such changes include, but are not limited to, - i. changes to the Permittee's mailing address, - ii. changes to the on-site contact person information, and iii. changes to the area/acreage affected by construction activity.